OCSYT/SlimeTora/README.md

 # Known issues
 - Tracker auto correction and magnetometer (sensor mode) settings do not work for BT
   - Requires an update to [haritorax-interpreter](https://github.com/JovannMC/haritorax-interpreter).
 Help appreciated!
+- Bluetooth tracker's battery report stays on N/A until reported by trackers (instead of instantly grabbing them)

 # How to use
 - Install the [SlimeVR server](https://docs.slimevr.dev/server/index.html)